How we respect privacy when we deal with personal information we collect

 How we use your data

-We will only use your data in connection with the purposes for which it is submitted, or as otherwise explained on our website or as necessary for us to comply with our legal obligations, as set out in the table above.
+We will only use your data in connection with the purposes for which it is submitted, or as otherwise explained on our website or as necessary for us to comply with our legal obligations, as set out in the table above and as set out in any separate contractual document with you.

 For example, we may use your personal information to: